antpb/three-object-viewer/README.md

 ## Installation

-Download the release rip and install on your WordPress.
+Download the release zip and install on your WordPress.

 ## Local Development